-Identity Verification Code of Practice 2011 (Anti-Money Laundering and Countering Financing of Terrorism Act 2009 sections 16, 20, 24 and 28 for all reporting entities)
+(Anti-Money Laundering and Countering Financing of Terrorism Act 2009 sections 16, 20, 24 and 28 for all reporting entities)

-The Identity Verification Code of Practice was approved by notice in the New Zealand Gazette on the 1st day of September 2011 by the Ministers of Finance, Commerce and Internal Affairs under section 64 of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
-This code of practice comes into force on 30 June 2013.
+The Identity Verification Code of Practice (the code) was approved by notice in the New Zealand Gazette on the 1st day of September 2011 by the Ministers of Finance, Commerce and Internal Affairs under section 64 of the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
+This amended code of practice was approved by notice in the New Zealand Gazette on the 10th day of October 2013.